awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_Overview.md

 ## Specifying Policy Elements: Actions, Effects, Resources, and Principals<a name="SpecifyingIAMPolicyActions_DS"></a>

-For each AWS Directory Service resource \(see [AWS Directory Service Resources and Operations](#CreatingIAMPolicies_DS)\), the service defines a set of API operations\.
+For each AWS Directory Service resource, the service defines a set of API operations\.
+For more information, see [AWS Directory Service Resources and Operations](#CreatingIAMPolicies_DS)\.
 For a list of available API operations, see [Directory Service Actions](https://docs.aws.amazon.com/directoryservice/latest/devguide/API_Operations.html)\.

 To grant permissions for these API operations, AWS Directory Service defines a set of actions that you can specify in a policy\.
-Note that, performing an API operation can require permissions for more than one action\.
+Note that performing an API operation can require permissions for more than one action\.

 The following are the basic policy elements:
 + **Resource** – In a policy, you use an Amazon Resource Name \(ARN\) to identify the resource to which the policy applies\.
 For AWS Directory Service resources, you always use the wildcard character \(\*\) in IAM policies\.
 For more information, see [AWS Directory Service Resources and Operations](#CreatingIAMPolicies_DS)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
 For example, the `ds:DescribeDirectories` permission allows the user permissions to perform the AWS Directory Service `DescribeDirectories` operation\.
-+ **Effect** – You specify the effect when the user requests the specific action—this can be either allow or deny\.
++ **Effect** – You specify the effect when the user requests the specific action\.
+This can be either allow or deny\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Directory Service doesn't support resource\-based policies\.

-To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a table showing all of the AWS Directory Service API actions and the resources that they apply to, see [AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference](UsingWithDS_IAM_ResourcePermissions.md)\.